Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Mom decided to take Ambrr along on one of her many trips to 'the woods' where Phoenix lived.
 She believed, as we all did, that Ambrr could some how 'relate' to Phoenix in a way no human could - she has a way with other animals - as if she can speak a language every animal knows.
 Ambrr happily agreed to accompany Mom, and did speak to Phoenix.
 And, just as Mom had predicted, Phoenix responded by coming out of his woods and into the clearing.

 He stuck around for some time, eating the food that Mom had brought him, and drinking the water that she had refilled.
 He lay nearby - certainly out of reach - but near enough to show that he wasn't so afraid anymore - that he was beginning to trust.
 It would take some time before he fully trusted someone though.
-It had been too long armed with defensive nature.
+He had been too long armed with a defensive nature.
+Until now - that defensiveness had, no doubt, provided his survival.

 (That means really, REALLY happy, Gabriel.)